Updated June 3, 2023

 You will see that the word (or string) written in ‘A2’ is capitalized in ‘C2’.

-Step 2: Now simply click and drag the pointer from C2 till the cell whose values you want to be capitalized.
+Step 2: Now, simply click and drag the pointer from C2 to the cell whose values you want to be capitalized.
 For example, if the list in column A is till ‘A10’, then hold and drag the ‘C2’ column till ‘C10’.
 (Hold after clicking on the bottom right part of the 1st cell (‘C2 in this case)).

 The final output will look like the one shown in the image below.

-Uppercase function in Excel helps you to convert the text to all upper case which is capital letters.
+The uppercase function in Excel helps you convert the text to all uppercase capital letters.

-While applying uppercase in excel, we need to keep in mind a few things.
+While applying uppercase in Excel, we need to remember a few things.
 Some of them are listed below.

 This formula capitalizes only one cell at a time.
 We cannot capitalize the entire list in one go with this formula.
-However, any number of words or strings that are present in the input column will be capitalized in the output with this formula.
+However, any number of words or strings in the input column will be capitalized in the output with this formula.

-- After applying the ‘Upper’ formula if we remove the input list (words), the output list (words) will also be removed.
+2. After applying the ‘Upper’ formula, if we remove the input list (words), the output list (words) will also be removed.

-An easy and direct way to get rid of this problem is by copying the entire contents (i.e. the list) and pasting them as values in the same column or any other column.
+An easy and direct way to eliminate this problem is by copying the entire contents (i.e., the list) and pasting them as values in the same or any other column.
 This would ensure that the capitalized values are not deleted.
 Also, values would appear instead of the formula after we copy and paste values in the column.

 This has been a guide to Uppercase in Excel.
-Here we discuss how to convert the words from the lower case to the uppercase along with excel examples and downloadable excel template.
+Here we discuss how to convert the words from lowercase to uppercase, along with Excel examples and a downloadable Excel template.
 You can also go through our other suggested articles –